England national football team: Gareth Southgate and Thomas Tuchel

 After Allardyce's resignation, Gareth Southgate, then the coach of the England under-21 team, was put in temporary charge of the national team until November 2016, before being given the position on a permanent basis at the end of that period.
 At the 2018 World Cup, England reached the semi-finals for the third time.
 After finishing second in their group, England faced Colombia in the round of 16 where they won on penalties for the first time at a World Cup, before beating Sweden in the quarter-finals.
-In the semi-final, they were beaten 2–1 in extra time by Croatia and finished fourth after losing the third-place play-off match against Belgium.
+In the semi-final, they were beaten 2–1 in extra time by Croatia and finished fourth after losing the match for third place against Belgium.
 England striker Harry Kane finished the tournament as top scorer with six goals and was awarded the golden boot.

 On 14 November 2019, England played their 1000th international match, defeating Montenegro 7–0 at Wembley in a Euro 2020 qualifying match.